 A provincial adjudication committee makes all award decisions.
 The committee includes Aboriginal education counsellors and student aid professionals.

-11. What is government’s role in this award?
+11. What is government’s role in these awards?

-Government contributed $10 million to establish an endowment to fund this award program, plus an additional $500,000 to support the launch of the program.
-Three government representatives also sit on the 10-member board of the Irving K. Barber B.C.
+Government contributed $10 million to establish an endowment to fund the BC Aboriginal Student Award program, plus an additional $500,000 to support the launch of the program.
+Government also contributed $2 million in funding for the Aboriginal Teacher Education Program.
+Three government representatives sit on the 10-member board of the Irving K. Barber B.C.
 Scholarship Society.

-12. What is the Victoria Foundation’s role in this award?
+12. What is the Victoria Foundation’s role in these awards?

 The Victoria Foundation and the Irving K. Barber BC Scholarship Society have partnered in managing and distributing awards from the fund.
 Under the partnership, the Victoria Foundation administers and coordinates the Society’s scholarship programs including receiving applications, forwarding them to the adjudication committee for consideration, and communicating with applicants.